CodeYourFuture/syllabus/docs/mongodb/week-2/lesson.md

 There are several options you can use.
 The one that we will use in this lesson is `returnOriginal`.
 If your options include `returnOriginal: false`, then you can get the updated document (not the original one) from `result`.

 However, `result` here is different than the one for `insertOne`.
+Let's investigate.

+#### Updating a document - investigating findOneAndUpdate's `result` in the documentation

-To see what this is, let's go to the [API Reference](http://mongodb.github.io/node-mongodb-native/3.2/api/) tab we opened earlier.
+To see what this is, let's go to the [API Reference](https://mongodb.github.io/node-mongodb-native/3.5/api/) tab we opened earlier.

 On this page, on the left side bar, we can see many objects we can use from the `mongodb` package.
 We want to find information about the `findOneAndUpdate` function, which is on a `Collection`, so let's click the "Collection" link.
 This opens many properties that a `Collection` has, including its methods (functions).
 Find and click the link for `findOneAndUpdate`.

 Here, we can see description of the function and its arguments.
 For example, you can see a list of options we can use.
 We can also see a column with the arguments types.
-We want to see what we can do with the `result` argument of the callback function, so click the type for `callback`: "[Collection~findAndModifyCallback](http://mongodb.github.io/node-mongodb-native/3.2/api/Collection.html#~findAndModifyCallback)".
+We want to see what we can do with the `result` argument of the callback function, so click the type for `callback`: "[Collection~findAndModifyCallback](https://mongodb.github.io/node-mongodb-native/3.5/api/Collection.html#~findAndModifyCallback)".

 Now, we can see the description of what our callback function and its arguments should be.
-Click on the type of `result` so we can find out more about it: "[Collection~findAndModifyWriteOpResult](http://mongodb.github.io/node-mongodb-native/3.2/api/Collection.html#~findAndModifyWriteOpResult)".
+Click on the type of `result` so we can find out more about it: "[Collection~findAndModifyWriteOpResult](https://mongodb.github.io/node-mongodb-native/3.5/api/Collection.html#~findAndModifyWriteOpResult)".

 Finally, we can see the properties of `result`.
 Notice the first property, `value`, which will be our updated document.
 We can use this to return the updated document to the user.

 Note: at the time of writing this lesson, the docs have some problems.
 For example, the description of the `value` property says that it is from the `findAndModify` command, but it is really from the `findAndUpdateOne` command for us.
 Mistakes like these are not uncommon in documentation.
 (If you are stuck on something, and docs do not help, a good place to ask for help is [Stack Overflow](https://stackoverflow.com/).)

+#### Updating a document - back to the code...

 Now, we know how to use `result`.
 For example, we can do this: